 Introduce your homescholars to Emily Dickinson this week on the occasion of her birthday and they’ll have a new friend for life.

-What wonderful words have you found and what literary discoveries have you made in your homeschool this week? 😊
+What wonderful words have you found and what literary discoveries have you made in your homeschool lately? 😊

-❡ Explore more: The website of the Poetry Foundation (poetryfoundation.org) includes biographies and examples of the work of many important poets (including Emily Dickinson) that are suitable for high school students and homeschool teachers.
+❡ Explore more: The Poetry Foundation’s website (poetryfoundation.org) includes biographical notes and examples of the work of many important poets (including Emily Dickinson) that are suitable for high school students and homeschool teachers.

 ❡ Here, said the year: This post is one of our regular homeschool poems-of-the-week.
 Print your own River Houses poetry calendar for the whole year at riverhouses.org/calendars and follow along with us as we visit forty-eight of our favorite friends.